 Electric vehicles have limited driving ranges

-Many electric vehicles had real-world ranges of around 80-100 miles over recent years, but real-world ranges are now typically over 200 miles in the case of many pure electric vehicles, subject to individual make and model.
+Many electric vehicles had real-world ranges of around 80-100 miles over recent years, but real-world ranges are increasingly over 200 miles in the case of many pure electric vehicles, subject to individual make and model.

 Electric vehicles are difficult to charge

 Most electric vehicle owners charge their vehicles at home overnight using a home charge point.
 There is an ever-expanding public charging infrastructure, with rapid chargers at virtually all motorway service stations.
 There is also a government and industry push for inter-operability of charge points.